Bong-Sizes-Guide_ea4ec747-b423-4baa-81bc-bdaf246a998c

 Big vs. Small Bongs: A Matter of Style

 Now that we’ve covered the mechanics of bong size, the next question is: which one is right for you?
-The choice between a big or small bong isn’t just about how high you get—it’s about the kind of smoking experience you want.
+The choice between a big or small bong is about the kind of smoking experience you want.

 From lung capacity to convenience, each size has distinct advantages and drawbacks.